-A person to volunteer.
-Ask the volunteer to give his / her favorite object available with him/ her.
-Take the volunteer out of the room.
-The group is asked to choose a place in the room to hide the object.
-The volunteer enters back the room and needs to figure out / find the object.
-The group assists the volunteer with verbal clues.
-If the volunteer is not at all close to the item as he searches, group says, "Cold," but as the volunteer gets closer to the hidden item, Group responds, "Getting warmer..."; "Hot".
-When he she is very close to the item, group says, "You're hottest!".
+- A participant to volunteer. - Ask the volunteer to give his / her favorite object available with him/ her. - Take the volunteer out of the room. - The group is asked to choose a place in the room to hide the object. - The volunteer enters back the room and needs to figure out / find the object.
+The group assists the volunteer with verbal clues. - If the volunteer is not at all close to the item as he searches, group says, "Cold," but as the volunteer gets closer to the hidden item, Group responds, "Getting warmer..."; "Hot". - When he she is very close to the item, group says, "You're hottest!".
 The objective is to help the volunteer find the object/ item.

 What was happening in the game?
 What is your learning from the game?
 Get few responses

-The role of the facilitator is the similar to what role you all were playing to help the volunteer.
-You were tring to guide the volunteer to find the item .
+The role of the facilitator is similar to what role you all were playing to help the volunteer.
+You were trying to guide the volunteer to find the item.
 Similarly in training programmes the role of the facilitator is to guide the participants such that they are able to maximise their learning outcomes.

-Remember the best training you have attended in the past 6 months which was interesting as well as effective ?

-What made it so interesting and effective?
+- Remember the best training you have attended in the past 6 months which was interesting as well as effective? - What made it so interesting and effective? - Write the responses: games, activities, inspiring teacher etc. there are various ingredients to a good or an effective training programme.

-Write the responses: games, activities, inspiring teacher etc. there are various ingredients to a good or an effective training programme.
-Now all of us have come here to become trainers and we would in this sessions certain skills and techniques that will enable us to become world class trianers
+Now all of us have come here to become trainers and we would in this session learn skills and techniques that will enable us to become top class facilitators , who will be able to engage the target groups .